ElrieM/CI_MS1_MBM/README.md

 * Bootstrap 5:
   * Bootstrap was used to assist with the responsiveness and styling of the website:
     * Horizontal alignment navs & tabs used for navbar
-    * Used stacked to horizontal grid for introduction section on home page.
+    * Used stacked to horizontal grid for introduction section on home page
-    * For the image gallery on About page, used Carousel.
+    * For the image gallery on About page, used Carousel
-    * Sign up for newsletter form created with modals.
+    * Sign up for newsletter form created with modals
-    * Classes layout uses List Group, with headings as disabled items.
+    * Classes layout uses List Group, with headings as disabled items
+    * Contact form elements
   * Google Fonts:
     * Google Fonts were used to import the "Lato" and "Dancing Script" fonts into the style.css file used on all pages throughout the website.
   * Font Awesome:
     * Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
   * jQuery:
-    * jQuery in conjunction with Bootstrap make the navbar, modal and carousel responsive.
+    * jQuery in conjunction with Bootstrap make the navbar, modal, accordion and carousel responsive.
   * Git:
     * Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
   * GitHub: